View Full Description

 Korg Volca FM Digital Synthesizer

 Usability and portability are the two main objectives of Korg’s Volca range and the FM is no different.
 There are plenty of ways to easily attain the sounds you’re looking for with the Volca FM.
 The 6 operators can be edited on the system to find your unique tone.
 There’s LFO with depth and rate controls, and an array of editing knobs for further customisation.
-The presets are an obvious throwback to synths of the 80s, but recreate them faithfully and with attention to detail.
-The Volca FM can be filled with sounds from the DX-7 via the online database SysEx, making it a powerful tool for a multitude of song possibilities.

 In the 1980s, when FM (Frequency Modulation) sound generation was introduced, it became a major turning point in the history of synthesizers.
 The metallic, sharp sounds, most notably electric piano and synth bass, are still hugely popular with modern music creators.
 The Volca FM perfectly reproduces the classic sound engine of the digital synthesizer that made the world aware of FM synthesis.
 Its six operators and 32 algorithms provide complete compatibility and it can even load files in the SYS-EX/SYX format of the Yamaha DX7.